TL;DR

 Government organizations face structural obstacles that private sector creditors do not.

 Resource constraints: Recovery staff compete for budget with front-line service delivery.
 Few municipal councils or departmental executives will prioritize funding a larger collections team when roads, healthcare, or policing need the same dollars.
-The result is a small team managing a large and growing receivables book with limited tools.

 Political sensitivity: Aggressive collection activity against constituents creates political risk.
 Elected officials are understandably cautious about headline stories involving government agencies pursuing individuals for overpayments, even when the debts are legitimate and properly documented.
-This caution often translates into informal direction to proceed slowly or not at all.

-Technology limitations: Many government accounting systems were not designed for active receivables management.
-Legacy platforms may lack automated reminder scheduling, skip-tracing integration, or the reporting needed to prioritize accounts by likelihood of recovery.
-Upgrading these systems requires capital budget approval and multi-year implementation timelines.
+Technology limitations: Most government accounting systems were never built for active receivables management.
+Legacy platforms often lack automated reminder scheduling, skip-tracing integration, or the reporting needed to prioritize accounts by likelihood of recovery.

 Why Portfolio Sales Make Sense for Government Bodies